phusion/union_station_hooks_core/hacking/DevelopmentEnvironment.md

-# Contributors Guide

-## Setting up your development environment
+# Setting up your development environment

 Before you can start developing `union_station_hooks_core`, you must setup a development environment.
 Passenger is required.